Off goes Rowdy

 1994 - Mike Marsh signed for Coventry City from West Ham United for £450,000.
 He struck twice in nineteen games before rejoining Graeme Souness at Galatasaray the following summer.

 2010 – Chief Scout Eduardo Macía left the reds by mutual consent.
-He had arrived at Anfield in June 2006, and is now a Technical Director for Fiorentina.
+He had arrived at Anfield in June 2006 and is now working for Leicester City.